-So how do we keep the focus, stay the course?
+So how do we keep the focus to stay the course?

-No, listening is good.
+Listening is good.
 ‘Turn the dreaded machines off?’
-Yes, a good idea.
+Yes, that’s a good idea.

 Better still … we go and seek the opinion of trusted others …

 Personally, I’ve found reaching out and talking with other like-minded businesses continues to help me.
-Especially during these past few years of fakedom & scaremongery.’
-Conversation is good.
+Especially during these past few years of ‘fakedom & scaremongery.’
+Conversation is good for clarification.

 Within the right network there develops a kind of symbiotic relationship.
-Over time each person (each business) grows, we mature through the regular conversation.
+Over time each person (each business) within the network grows, and we mature through regular conversation.